Head of the Harbor, New York: History

 Head of the Harbor incorporated as a village in 1928.

 Geography

-According to the United States Census Bureau, the village has a total area of 3.0 sqmi, of which 2.8 sqmi is land and 0.2 sqmi, or 7.52%, is water.

-To the north of the village lies Stony Brook Harbor.
+According to the United States Census Bureau, the village has a total area of 3.0 sqmi, of which 2.8 sqmi is land and 0.2 sqmi, or 7.52%, is water.Harbor.
+The St. James post office (11780) covers the majority of the village, which the St James CDP is located South of the village.
+While, the most northern part of the village is covered by the Stony Brook post office (11790), which the CDP is located north of the village.